Cosmetic Products Regulation and Compliance

-Engel Hellyer & Partners have for nearly 40 years used their knowledge and experience in the regulatory compliance reviews of literately thousands of cosmetic products and their formulations, packaging and claims per year.
+Engel Hellyer & Partners have for nearly 40 years used their knowledge and experience to conduct detailed regulatory compliance reviews.
+We review literately thousands of cosmetic products and their formulations, packaging and claims each year.

 We can help you and your company to make your cosmetic products compliant for the Australian market.
 Australia does not operate a product registration system as many other countries do.
 In Australia companies are expected to know and comply with all the separate pieces of legislation that may apply to a cosmetic product and its ingredients.

 - Registration with AICIS (formerly NICNAS) of Companies importing or manufacturing in Australia.
 NICNAS was rebranded 1 July 2020 as the Australian Industrial Chemicals Introduction Scheme (AICIS).

 - All ingredients in cosmetic products have to be on an Inventory currently known as the Australian Inventory of Industrial Chemicals (AIICs) (formerly known as the Australian Inventory of Chemical Substances (AICS).
 If they are not then there are six streams of introduction that apply from 1 July 2020.
 The three key streams are exempted introductions, reported introductions and assessed introductions.
 Compliance and reporting to AICIS will be required before import from overseas or before manufacture in Australia.